“Darkness, darkness, be my blanket

 VetRest is working diligently with out Veterans, and many Police and EMT’s who are struggling with PTSD, to identify and resolve those issues within the “hidden battle” they are fighting.
 Often, once VetREST resolves real life problems like homelessness, unemployment or underemployment, legal and other financial issues, the family unit may be rebuilt and the Veteran may be able to redefine their identity.
 VetREST turns many clients into coaches, where warrior counsels warrior.

 I also think it is also important to start out locally and think globally.
-Pay attention to your local Veteran’s organizations and do the research on their effectiveness.
-Please branch out to include folks like VetREST, who have had some great success in treating vets who suffer from PTSD and vets that are suicide risks.
+Pay attention to your local Veteran’s organizations and do the research on their effectiveness, to those who have had some great success in treating vets who suffer from PTSD and vets that are suicide risks.

 There is not a day that I go through without the remembrance of my brother, my father, and sometimes the too many friends that I have lost to suicide.
 More and more, I think of our vets when I see the numbers of completed suicides.
 Easy to be horrified, harder to cultivate change and healing.